The way you market your membership website will decide its fate.

-If you’re going to build a successful membership website you’re going to need a foolproof marketing strategy, if we struggle to encourage people to sign up, we’re not going to get very far, are we?
+If you’re going to build a successful membership website you’re going to need a foolproof way to market your membership website.
+If we struggle to encourage people to sign up, we’re not going to get very far, are we?

 It seems that now, with all the different types of platforms out there, it should be easy enough to get your membership website out there.